ChainSafe/lodestar/docs/tools/flamegraphs.md

 ## Filtering Results

 There can be a lot of "noise" in the stack traces with `libc`, `v8` and `libuv` calls.
 It is possible to filter the results to make it more useful, but note this will skew the results.
 Looking at the graph both filtered and unfiltered can be beneficial.
 The following `sed` command will remove the noise from the stack traces.
-You can also use the bottom script to add/remove filters.

 ```sh
 sed -r -e "/( __libc_start| uv_| LazyCompile | v8::internal::| node::| Builtins_| Builtin:| Stub:| LoadIC:| \\[unknown\\]| LoadPolymorphicIC:)/d" -e 's/ LazyCompile:[*~]?/ /'